simonkairu/Photography-Landing-page/README.md

 The website is not responsive
 Website does not have a back end
 ## Technologies Used
-The website was created using Html and Css
+The website was created using Html and Css still in development might include javascript in future
 ## Support and contact details
 Incase of any issues email simonkairu14@gmail.com or DM on instagram @princekairu
 ### License